 Info-Point is the Campus Library Enquiries service.
 The Staff here can help you with general queries and finding and using resources.

 The Info-Point is open weekdays from 08:50 to 17.00 throughout the year.

 send an email to firstname.lastname@example.org.
 Alternatively you can phone on (01782) 734159.

 The Library Stores house a substantial amount of older material, such as back issues of journals, offprints and rare items, or items of value.
 The stores also contain Keele theses.

 All items in store are available to look at in the Library as reference material, while some can also be borrowed.

-The catalogue entry for such materials will show the location as 'store'.
-The stores are kept locked at all times; to access any items from store just ask the staff at iNFO-Point, who will be happy to fetch the material you require.
+The Library Search entry for such materials will show the location as 'store'.
+To access any items from store just ask the staff at Info-Point, who will be happy to fetch the material you require.

 Online Reading Lists

 While you are in the I.T.
 Suite, why not check out the Library's

 To borrow items from the Library, you will need your Keele card.